What BERT is not: Lessons from a new suite of psycholinguistic diagnostics for language models: Conclusion

 \section{Conclusion}

 In this paper we have introduced a suite of diagnostic tests for language models, to better our understanding of the linguistic competencies acquired by pre-training via language modeling.
 We draw our tests from psycholinguistic studies, allowing us to target a range of linguistic capacities by testing word prediction accuracies and sensitivity of model probabilities to linguistic distinctions.
 As a case study, we apply these tests to analyze strengths and weaknesses of the popular BERT model, finding that it shows sensitivity to role reversal and same-category distinctions, albeit less than humans, and it succeeds with noun hypernyms, but it struggles with challenging inferences and role-based event prediction---and it shows clear failures with the meaning of negation.
+We make all test sets and experiment code available (see Footnote~\ref{fn:link}), for further experiments.

 The capacities targeted by these test sets are by no means comprehensive, and future work can build on the foundation of these datasets to expand to other aspects of language processing.
-Because these sets are small, we must also be conservative in the strength of our conclusions---future work can expand to verify the generality of these results.
+Because these sets are small, we must also be conservative in the strength of our conclusions---different formulations may yield different performance, and future work can expand to verify the generality of these results.
 In parallel, we hope that the weaknesses highlighted by these diagnostics can help to identify areas of need for establishing robust and generalizable models for language understanding.